tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides110.html){:target="\_blank"}

 *__Week 12 (Nov.
-8):__ Maps as Stories: Urban Sustainability and Resilience*
+7):__ Maps as Stories: Urban Sustainability and Resilience*

-Explore how map images tell stories of urban sustainability and resilience with beginning, middle, and end, and how maps provide indices to elements of the story.
+Through the assigned readings we will explore how map images tell stories of urban sustainability and resilience with beginning, middle, and end, and how maps provide indices to elements of the story.
 Consider the relationships between map and space, map and place, and map and territory; how does one create the other and vice-versa.
 Consider how maps are a part of broader social contexts and how they cannot stand alone.
 A picture may be worth a thousand words, but a thousand words plus a picture (map) is worth a lot more.

-We are pleased to welcome Christian Kamrath from the Miami-Dade County to share how the county uses GIS and cartographic data assets in their resilience office.
+We will also spend time reviewing relationships between vector and raster data (interpolation) and how to create final map layouts in both ArcGIS Pro and QGIS.

 [//]: # (emphasize sustainability and resilience more?
 On the other hand, shorten and make more about drone surveys, point clouds, and the process of getting a drone survey into a GIS)